kelchoo/UCBE-Capstone-Module20/README.md

 <img width="1374" alt="image" src="https://user-images.githubusercontent.com/115063137/218888481-4220c4d1-d1a1-480f-9d87-e47167495c8e.png">

-### Step 3 Build Visuallizations to answer the following questions:
+### Step 3 Data preparation by building Visuallizations to answer the following questions:
 - how do I identify as an executive managing an app store, what are my top performing categories of apps in terms of reviews (total), positive ratings, create a summary scoring system to identify my top category of apps.
 - identify possible revenue potential from these top reviews/purchases
 - recognize and point out clear risks to revenue